Paper Reviews

-[Due] Before each class.
+[Due] The day before each class.

-(e.g., the deadline for Tuesday's class papers is 9:59:59 AM on Tuesday.)
+(e.g., the deadline for Monday's class papers is Sunday at 11:59:59 PM.)

-Your critique for each paper MUST have the following fields:
+MUST have the following fields:

 as-is.